 Key and Courtney [42] have used sintered metal inserts in electrodes to improve tip life and weld quality.
 Refractory metal matrix composites using molybdenum or tungsten in a copper matrix were used as inserts in a CuZr electrode shell, Figure 2.24.
 It was determined that a ratio of 32 vol. % W in a Cu matrix sintered for one hour yielded the longest life.
-The copper matrix is continuous while the tungsten particles are not continuous in this material.
-The presence of the refractory particles, while retaining a high percentage of copper at the contact face to conduct current and reduce heat generation was the proposed reasoning behind the electrode life improvements seen in Figure 2.25.
-The tip face growth rate of the electrodes was slightly improved yet still rapid in the initial stage of life.
+The copper matrix was continuous while the tungsten particles were not continuous in this material.
+The refractory particles helped to retain a high percentage of copper at the contact face to conduct current and reduce heat retention at the faying surface.
+Electrode life improvements are seen in Figure 2.25.
+The tip face growth rate of the electrodes was slightly reduced yet still rapid in the initial stage of life.
 The compound electrode in this case showed what appeared to be a steady state period where the face diameter did not grow substantially.
 It was in this region that the life improvement was gained.

 Figure 2.24: Refractory metal matrix composite insert compound electrode geometry.
-[30]
+[42]

 Figure 2.25: Electrode life curves for compound and conventional electrode.
 Tip Diameter vs. weld number.
-[30]
+[42]

 This was explained by a change in the degradation mechanism of the electrode.
-Key describes how the zinc environment is no longer the key factor for the failure of the compound electrodes.
+Key and Courtney [42] described how the zinc environment was no longer the key factor for the failure of the compound electrodes.
 The melting of the matrix at the contact face was the mechanism of failure.
 It was found that the interfacial temperatures at the contact face were high enough to melt a band of the copper matrix of the composite.
-This band of copper would then be partially extruded to the periphery of the electrode face leaving the refractory particles in the band unsupported.
+This band of copper was partially extruded to the periphery of the electrode face leaving the refractory particles in the band unsupported.
 This then resulted in rapid tip face growth as the composite insert was quickly eroded.
 When the insert has eroded to the point where the copper shank supporting the insert was exposed, a partial shunting of the current occurred through the copper shank.
 This current shunting decreased the heat experienced by the contact face and was responsible for the decrease in the tip growth rate of the electrode after the initial high growth stage.
 Figure 2.26 shows a diagram of the result of the copper loss from the contact face which caused the rapid erosion and tip growth of the electrode.